top of page

 Q: Do you accept PPO insurance plans?

-A: Yes, we qualify for PPO insurance plans and have had no issues with reimbursement for their areola and nipple tattoo.
+A: Yes, since PPO plans are out-of-network approved, we qualify have had no issues with reimbursement for their areola and nipple pigmentation/tattooing.
+You may still want start early approval process.

 Q: What documents do I need to file a claim?

 A: You will need a prescription from your doctor (with ICD-10 and CPT codes) for your insurance company.
-These codes are also known as your diagnosis codes that will be on file with the doctor who originally diagnosed you.
+These codes are also known as your diagnosis codes given by the doctor who originally diagnosed you.
 This is who you will contact.

 C: Receipt of all payments

-D: Insurance document from Metamorphosis Ink/Boobs and Tattoos
+D: Insurance documentation letter from Metamorphosis Ink/Boobs and Tattoos

 Q: What documents do I need to provide Metamorphosis Ink LLC/Boobs and Tattoos ?